PaulinaCzarnota/Cloud-Computing-Labs-2024-25/README.md

 #### Part 2: Networking and Firewall Rules

-In **Part 2**, I focused on Google Cloud networking and firewall rules, which are essential for controlling access to resources.
+In Part 2, I focused on Google Cloud networking and firewall rules, which are essential for controlling access to resources.
 The tasks I completed included:

 - **Creating a Virtual Private Cloud (VPC)**: I created a Virtual Private Cloud (VPC), which is Google Cloud's isolated network environment.
 This was a critical first step in understanding how networking works in Google Cloud and how resources are isolated within a VPC.
 - **Configuring Firewall Rules**: I created custom firewall rules that allowed or blocked traffic to the VM based on specific ports, IP ranges, and protocols.
 This task helped me understand how to secure resources and control traffic flow into and out of a VPC.